 1. Natural Hot Spring Landbrotalaug

-Have a bath in 40-degrees natural hot spring after a day of driving.
+Have a bath in a 40-degrees natural hot spring after a day of driving in Snaefellsnes, Iceland.
 There are two hot springs located in the area.
-The biggest one near the pump and a 4-person hole just across the river.
+The biggest one is near the pump and a 4-person hole just across the river.

 Good to know is that there aren’t any changing rooms or toilets out here.
-Follow Google Maps to the hot spring who leads you over a bumpy gravel road.
+Follow Google Maps to the hot spring that leads you over a bumpy gravel road.

 The Kirkjufell mountain is the icon of Snaefellsnes.
 This is one of the top photographed spots in Iceland.
 The waterfall shot is perfect with mount Kirkjufell in the backdrop.
 There is a parking place just on the side of the road so it’s easy to visit.
 Kirkjufellsfoss belongs to the most beautiful waterfalls in Iceland.

 3. Picturesque churches

 Two of the most picturesque churches in Iceland is located on this peninsula.
 The first one, Ingjaldshólskirkja is a hidden gem.
 The second, Búdakirkja is a black church and well known for wedding shoots.